 However, it might seem like that just because of the media we have today.
 If you think about it (stereotyping a little bit here, by the way), majority of the people that has time and actually knowledge to maneuver around the internet are young people.
 Why would media companies spend that much time and energy on an article that caters to their least number of demographics?
 However, that doesn’t mean there are no blogs that features and explores fashion and style for those who are not 20 or under.

 And I agree with CatieBeatty.
 If you think about it, the brain of Fashion are the people who has been in the industry for years and year with their experiences that speak for themselves.
-Designers, editors, publicists etc. are definitely those people who are not under 20’s.posted about 2 years ago
+Designers, editors, publicists etc. are definitely those people who are not under 20’s.posted over 2 years ago

 Age definitely does not matter in the fashion industry.
 It’s about how you perceive yourself in your own fashion.
 I mean women of their 30’s have developed their own sophisticated style that most young adults have adapted to.
-You can always play around with your wardrobe and see what fits you well and maybe it won’t be as boring anymore.posted about 2 years ago
+You can always play around with your wardrobe and see what fits you well and maybe it won’t be as boring anymore.posted over 2 years ago

 i don’t know about you but when I dress “nice” I feel good about myself….and there should be no age limit on feeling good about yourself!